Flight-Free-UK/flight_free_uk_website/source/posts/destination-south-of-france.html.markdown

 The Eurostar return for two adults and two under-fours (including child seat for toddler which made it much more comfortable but isn’t required) was £398.
 It cost us £8.60 to get to St Pancras, and a further £117.06 for the Marseille-Juan Les Pins return.
 Total £523.66 return – which would have been cheaper had I remembered to book earlier!

 ![](/images/uploads/sandy.jpg "Sandy and family at the station")

-**Ruth Hancock, Devon to Pyrenees**

-My partner and I go to the Pyrenees every summer for a walking holiday.
-From Devon it takes about three hours to get to London, then we go by Eurostar to Paris, Tarbes on the TGV then up into the hills by smaller trains and buses.
-For more remote road access we find hitching pretty quick.
-We find the public transport in France is well joined up, with the trains and buses all being run in synchronicity by SNCF.

-We spend a couple of weeks backpacking, sometimes walking in and out of France and Spain a couple of times a day on the HRP (Haute Route Pyrenees) or using the GR 10 (French side route) or GR11 (Spanish side).
-We can do five or six nights wild camping, then drop down into a town for a shower at a campsite, a meal in a restaurant, and resupply with dry food for the next leg.

-We always travel on the top deck of the TGV, which makes it more exciting because there are better views.
-There’s loads of advice from ‘The Man in Seat 61’ ([seat61.com](http://seat61.com)) – he’s called that because any seat beyond 60 is upstairs on the TGV.
-It’s a very useful site for planning trips, and gives really helpful walk-through instructions including how to change trains and where to buy your Metro tickets.
-Rome to Rio is another useful site, if you turn off the plane option, although I find their bus info less reliable.

-We’re thinking about going to Morocco before too long, as apparently they have a good train system, and the Anti Atlas mountains would be nice for some mid-winter warmth.

 **Rob Hughes, London to Carcassonne**